ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Introduction

-In this paper, we propose \sys, an efficient Bayesian optimization (BO) framework that utilizes the zero-cost proxies to significantly accelerate neural architecture search.
-To address the aforementioned challenges, during each iteration in the search process, we first estimate the fitness of different proxies and then combine BO with the proxies based on their dynamic influence.
-Empirical studies on three public benchmarks showcase the superiority of \sys compared with state-of-the-art evaluation-based methods.
-Concretely, \sys achieves up to $5.41\times$ and $3.83\times$ speedups over the state-of-the-art approach REA and BRP-NAS, respectively.
+\textbf{Contributions.} In this paper, we propose \sys, an efficient Bayesian optimization (BO) framework that utilizes the zero-cost proxies to significantly accelerate neural architecture search.
+The contributions are summarized as follows: 1) To the best of our knowledge, \sys is the first method that utilizes the zero-cost proxies without prior knowledge about whether the proxies are suitable for the current task; 2) To deal with \textbf{L1}, we propose to estimate the reliability of different proxies by measuring their fitness during optimization.
+For \textbf{L2}, we apply a novel acquisition function to combine BO with the proxies based on their dynamic influence; 3) Empirical results on four public benchmarks showcase the superiority of \sys compared with \textbf{fifteen} competitive baselines.
+Concretely, \sys achieves up to $5.41\times$ and $3.86\times$ speedups over the state-of-the-art approaches REA and BRP-NAS, respectively.